ysmohan/resbook-MATLABchapter/README.md

 - Load vectors/matrices into the workspace.
 - Use the command window to perform simple arithmetic operations on your matrices and vectors.
 - Use the Plots tab to perform some exploratory data analysis.
+- How to use functions and the need for them.
+- How to extract data from a figure and then re-plot them.

 If you want to learn more about using MATLAB, you can find course material here:
 There are also easy to understand videos here: